Skip to main content

 Internet Market Overview for Irving

-Irving, TX has a highly concentrated broadband market (HHI: 47,679) where Starlink dominates with 100% coverage reach — 0 percentage points ahead of the next-largest provider, Viasat at 100%.
+Irving, TX has a moderately concentrated broadband market (HHI: 2,406) where Spectrum leads with 77% coverage reach — 3 percentage points ahead of the next-largest provider, AT&T Internet at 74%.
 In highly concentrated markets, consumers typically see fewer promotional offers and less pressure on the leading provider to invest in network upgrades.
-The remaining 8 providers in Irving, TX cover a fraction of addresses, limiting their competitive impact.
-Research from the FCC shows that markets with one dominant provider average higher monthly costs compared to markets with two or more meaningfully overlapping competitors.
-Fiber internet is available from 4 providers (AT&T Internet, Rise Broadband, Frontier Fiber), with 74% fiber coverage — significantly above the national average of 57%.
+The remaining 3 providers in Irving, TX cover a fraction of addresses, limiting their competitive impact.
+Per FCC findings, households in lopsided markets like this tend to pay more each month than those in areas with multiple competitive wired providers.
+Fiber internet is available from 2 providers (AT&T Internet, Frontier Fiber), with 74% fiber coverage — significantly above the national average of 57%.
 Fiber delivers symmetrical upload and download speeds — a key advantage for households with multiple remote workers, video conference participants, or content creators who upload large files.
 Nationally, fiber represents the fastest-growing broadband technology segment, expanding at roughly 8 percentage points of coverage per year.
 Spectrum provides the primary cable broadband alternative with 77% coverage — cable coverage in line with the national average of 72%.
 Cable internet uses DOCSIS 3.1 technology to deliver download speeds of 100 Mbps to 1.2 Gbps, though upload speeds (typically 10-35 Mbps) lag behind fiber's symmetrical performance.
 For households that do not require heavy upstream bandwidth, cable plans often offer competitive pricing to fiber.
 Fixed wireless internet — including 5G home internet services — is available from AT&T Internet and T-Mobile, reaching 74% of addresses (well above the national fixed wireless average of 32%).
 Fixed wireless offers a no-installation alternative that is increasingly competitive with cable for everyday internet use, with speeds typically ranging from 50-300 Mbps download.
 Unlike satellite, fixed wireless delivers lower latency (20-40 ms), making it viable for video conferencing and gaming.
 Satellite internet (Starlink, Viasat, HughesNet) reaches addresses that wired broadband can't.
 Starlink's low-Earth-orbit (LEO) technology delivers 20-60 ms latency — a major improvement over geostationary services at 600+ ms — making it a practical choice for rural households without fixed-line options.

 Fiber availability at 65% is modestly ahead of the national average of 57%, putting Irving, TX slightly ahead of the nationwide fiber buildout curve.
 Nationally, fiber coverage is expanding by roughly 8 percentage points per year, driven by BEAD infrastructure grants and private carrier investment from AT&T, Frontier, and Google Fiber.
 Cable broadband reaches 90% of addresses — 18 points above the national cable average of 72%.
 Strong cable coverage ensures most households have access to speeds of 100 Mbps or higher, making cable a reliable fallback even where fiber has not yet arrived.
 Fixed wireless internet — including 5G home internet from T-Mobile and Verizon — covers 58% of addresses, 26 points above the national fixed wireless average of 32%.
 Higher-than-average wireless availability gives residents an additional competitive alternative that can keep wired ISP pricing in check.
 Fiber-optic coverage here is above average and growing.
 Nationally, fiber availability has expanded by roughly 8 percentage points per year since 2022, with ISPs like AT&T, Frontier, and Google Fiber leading the rollout of high-speed internet.